joeblew999/pb-stack/README.md

 - Projects folder, with a sub folder for each Project / PlayGround.
 These of course use the Modules compositionally.

+## Playgrounds

+A Playground is a Project or Module experiment.

 Each PlayGround has these dot folders that the common task file interacts with.

 - .bin for produced binaries.
 - .dep for consumed binaries.
 - .pack for packing of everything for deployment.
+- .src for source code.

 Task files do 2 things: